isomerpages/moe-greenridgesec/_key-info/For Parents/MOE Sexuality Education in Schools.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Raise awareness and provide knowledge on:</p>
-<p>a) Infectious diseases (STIs and HIV): what it is, how it spreads, how
+<p>a) Sexually transmitted infectious diseases (STIs and HIV): what it is,
-to prevent infection mainly through ABC (abstinence, being faithful, correct, and consistent condom use).</p>
+how it spreads, how to prevent infection mainly through ABC (abstinence, being faithful, correct, and consistent condom use), consequences and impact</p>
+<p>b) Skills for respecting boundaries (e.g. decision-making, assertiveness,
+negotiation to say ‘no’ to peer pressure)</p>
-<p>b) Managing relationships and risky situations in a healthy way.</p>
+<p>c) Managing relationships and risky situations in a healthy way, including
+avenues for help-seeking.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 3 Week 6</p>